-The 2012 study of police suicides was published in the International Journal of Emergency Mental Health in August, 2013 and one thing was clear: police suicides in the United States took a noticeable drop in 2012.
+The 2012 study of police suicides was published in the International Journal of Emergency Mental Health in August, 2013 and one thing was evident: police suicides in the United States took a slight drop in 2012.
 We are the first group to track police suicides on a scientific basis and this is the first reduction we have seen since we began monitoring them in 2008.
 This is encouraging news that we tentatively attribute to the increased number of departments adopting peer support programs and the increased willingness of officers, many of them younger, to seek professional assistance—not only when they have a problem, but before problems develop--through things like "mental health checks" (see below).
 Other factors may be involved, as well, and we will keep you advised through our newsletters, website and, of course, the final published study.
 Our studies show the following:

 2008 police suicides: 141

 2009 police suicides: 143

 Average age, 2012: 42

 Some additional data from the study that might be of interest to you includes: